CyKiller/GeneraTeam/UserGuide.md

 3. **Submit Your First Request**: Once logged in, you'll be directed to the homepage where you can submit your first request.
 4. **Interact with Your Team**: After your team is generated, use the chat interface to start working with your team.

+## CI/CD Integration (Optional)

+GeneraTeam supports CI/CD integration for automated testing, building, and deployment.
+To enable or disable CI/CD features, configure the `ENABLE_CI_CD` environment variable in your `.env` file.
+- `ENABLE_CI_CD=true` to enable CI/CD features.
+- `ENABLE_CI_CD=false` to disable CI/CD features and focus on local development.
+This is the recommended setting for local development environments.

 ## FAQ

 **Q: How long does it take to generate a team?**